-STEVEN K. HAYES, Fort Worth Law Office of Steven K. Hayes
+Steven K. Hayes Law Office of Steven K. Hayes www.stevehayeslaw.com

-Paper Inspired by and Sourced from
+Paper inspired by and sourced in part from

 Elizabeth G. (Heidi) Bloch, Jennifer Buntz, Unwaivable Error and Arguments That Still Work Even if You Think of Them for the First Time on Appeal, SBOT 29th Annual Advanced Civil Appellate Practice Course (2015).